-Back in November 2019, a palliative care program was set up by the Ministry of Health to look into improving the quality of life for individuals in comfort and dignity and to achieve universal health coverage (UHC).
-To date, there are only 21 trained palliative care specialists and 5 specialised units in the Ministry of Health.
+In November 2019, a palliative care program was set up by the Ministry of Health to look into improving the quality of life for individuals in comfort and dignity and to achieve universal health coverage (UHC).
+As of 2020, there are only 21 trained palliative care specialists and 5 specialised units in the Ministry of Health.

 In line with this, we would like to add value to highlight and give Malaysians an insight on the most updated and comprehensive list of palliative care support groups that are available for families and their loved ones looking for palliative care.